HaoYejia/Anti-Phubber/Algorithm.md

 ### Direct one

-- The linear acceleration of each axis
+- The linear acceleration on each axis
-- The change in each angle of each axis
+- The change in each angle on each axis

 ### Implicit one